rreece/markdown-memo/03-basics.md

 | Experiment dangerous,
 | Judgment difficult.

-Otherwise, one can put two or more spaces at the end of a line of markdown for the linebreak to be taken literally
+Otherwise, one can put two or more spaces at the end of a line of Markdown for the linebreak to be taken literally
 like
 this.